Zen Master Seung Sahn

 Ven.
 Chi Boon

 Ven.
-Chi Boon, also known in Korean as Gye Mun Sumin, is the abbot of KYCL.
+Chi Boon, also known in Korean as Gye Mun Sumin, is the founding teacher and abbot of Kwan Yin Chan Lin Zen Meditation Centre (KYCL).
 He was given ‘inka’ on 8 November 1998 by Zen Master Seung Sahn.